creationix/howtonode.org/articles/object-graphs-2.markdown

 ## Pure Prototypal Objects

-Let's do the same example, but without using constructor functions.
-This time we'll just use plain prototypal inheritance.
+Let’s do the same example, but without using constructor functions.
+This time we’ll just use plain prototypal inheritance.

-Let's define a Rectangle prototype that the base pattern for all our objects.
+Let’s define a Rectangle prototype that the base pattern for all our objects.

 <object-graphs-2/prototypal.js#rectangle>

-Now let's define a sub-object called Square that overrides some of the properties to change the behavior.
+Now let’s define a sub-object called Square that overrides some of the properties to change the behavior.

 <object-graphs-2/prototypal.js#square>